-- No candidate or any person on behalf of a candidate shall pay money or give anything of value for the privilege of speaking at a political meeting in the furtherance of his/her candidacy. - No candidate may, in the furtherance of his/her candidacy use the services of any officer or employee of the state, a county, a city or a district during work hours. - No candidate may solicit contributions from any religious, charitable, civic group, or other causes or organizations that are established primarily for the public good. - No candidate may make contributions, in exchange for political support, to any religious, charitable, civic group, or other causes or organizations established primarily for the public good.
+- F.S.
+106.08 and 106.15 govern certain prohibited acts, such as: - No candidate or any person on behalf of a candidate shall pay money or give anything of value for the privilege of speaking at a political meeting in the furtherance of his/her candidacy. - No candidate may, in the furtherance of his/her candidacy use the services of any officer or employee of the state, a county, a city or a district during work hours. - No candidate may solicit contributions from any religious, charitable, civic group, or other causes or organizations that are established primarily for the public good. - No candidate may make contributions, in exchange for political support, to any religious, charitable, civic group, or other causes or organizations established primarily for the public good.